Druh Farrell: Walk21 Microgrants

 The $172,500 Walk21 Community Microgrants Council Innovation Fund Application created by Farrell, Gian-Carlo Carra and Brian Pincott was approved by City Council on April 10, 2017.
 The program, which coincides with an international conference on walking hosted at the University of Calgary in September, will provide $112,500 for about 150 walking improvement community projects, which is about eight per ward to be completed by 2020.
 It celebrates Canada's 150th birthday.
 Photos of the arching rainbow under the LRT bridge by Kensington's Riley Park, one of the Walk21 Microgrants projects, were widely shared on Instagram.

 Aquatic wheel chairs pilot project

-Calgary’s Parks Department purchased three "water-hardy wheelchairs" which are currently available at Canmore, Rotary and South Glenmore/Variety splash parks as part of their accessibility initiative.
+Calgary's Parks Department purchased three "water-hardy wheelchairs" which are currently available at Canmore, Rotary and South Glenmore/Variety splash parks as part of their accessibility initiative.
 Farrell had suggested the idea to Parks after she had heard about aquatic wheel chairs in an American water park.

-Terrigno Law Suit
+Terrigno Lawsuit

-In May 2017, the Terrigno family served Farrell with a lawsuit related to a 2015 failed land use rezoning application regarding their building on the corner of 10th Street and Kensington Road.
-City Councillors voted to reject their application on May 11, 2015 with Farrell, Evan Woolley, Gian-Carlo Carra, Diane Colley-Urquhart, Richard Pootmans, Jim Stevenson, Brian Pincott and Naheed Nenshi voting against the Terrignos' application and Ward Sutherland, Andre Chabot, Peter Demong, Sean Chu, Joe Magliocca and Shane Keating voting for the rezoning.
-In June 2017, Farrell filed a "statement of defence, saying the [2017] lawsuit is intended to injure her reputation ahead of the October 2017 municipal election."
-In February 2015, Mike Terrigno represented the family in the development zoning application at the Calgary Planning Commission meeting.
-Calgary Planning Commission's recommendation was that the re-zoning application should be refused.
-Their application for the development of a 10-storey condo and commercial tower on the restaurant site provoked intense opposition from community planners.
-The meeting was called to an abrupt halt when "Terrigno's actions in the hallway prompted police complaints from community planners and a city hall security investigation following an exchange with a city employee."
-In 2010 Maurizio Terrigno opened a "giant Stampede party and entertainment tent" on the Osteria site which operated for the duration of the Stampede every year and which, according to Calgary Herald journalist Jason Markusoff, was "notoriously raucous."
-In their lawsuit, the Terrignos alleged that Farrell, whose private residence is very near the Osteria, "compelled" bylaw officers to monitor the Stampede party.
+In May 2017, the Terrigno family served Farrell with a lawsuit related to a 2015 failed land use rezoning application regarding their building after City Councillors voted to reject their application on May 11, 2015 The lawsuit alleged that Farrell used her position and power to kill the proposed development which was less than 100 meters from her home.
+In June 2017, Farrell filed a statement of defence, saying the lawsuit is intended to injure her reputation ahead of the October 2017 municipal election.
+The case and two appeals were all dismissed.